strimzi/strimzi-kafka-oauth/examples/README.md

 First, start the necessary containers by following instructions in [docker/README.md](../docker/README.md)

-Also, don't forget to set KEYCLOAK_IP environment variable as instructed.
+Also, don't forget to set all the environment variables as instructed.

-    export OAUTH_SSL_TRUSTSTORE_LOCATION=docker/keycloak/config/keycloak.client.truststore.p12
-    export OAUTH_SSL_TRUSTSTORE_PASSWORD=changeit
-    export OAUTH_SSL_TRUSTSTORE_TYPE=pkcs12
-    export OAUTH_SSL_ENDPOINT_IDENTIFICATION_ALGORITHM=

-You can now use an IDE to run example clients, or you can run from shell.
+You can use an IDE to run example clients, or you can run from shell.

-You'll first want to run a producer:

-    java -cp producer/target/*:producer/target/lib/* io.strimzi.examples.producer.ExampleProducer

-And then the consumer:

-    java -cp consumer/target/*:consumer/target/lib/* io.strimzi.examples.consumer.ExampleConsumer

-By default, producer and consumer both authenticate with client credentials using client id, and client secret.

-You can remove the need for specifying client id and client secret in client configuration by generating an access token directly, using a CLI tooling.
+You can remove the need for specifying client id and client secret in client configuration by generating an access token directly, using CLI tooling.

 Assuming `keycloak` container is up and running you can do the following.